Important information for training and competing on race day

 Medical Services - The Start in Hopkinton

-The Athletes’ Village will have two medical tents that can offer assistance with most last minute medical needs.
+The Start Area will have two medical tents that can offer assistance with most last minute medical needs.
 Band-Aids, Vaseline, a pre-race stretch, or just a word of encouragement can be offered by our medical team.
 Please complete two very important tasks before leaving the Athletes’ Village: 1.)
 Write your current or pre-event weight on the back of your bib.
 This figure may help us determine if you’ve been over-drinking during the event.
 2.)
 It is also very important that you complete the emergency contact information on the back of your bib.
 Information such as allergies, medical conditions, and two emergency telephone numbers should be included.
 If possible, one of the emergency contact numbers should be that of someone waiting for you near the finish.

 Medical Services - On-course

 The Boston Athletic Association provides 26 medical stations strategically located along the course.
 Each tent is staffed with a variety of medical professionals, offering basic first aid to those in need.
 Course medical coverage is supported with ambulances and EMS bike teams provided by Fallon Ambulance, American Medical Response, and Cataldo Ambulance Company.